wavefrontHQ/docs/pages/doc/users_account_managing.md

 2. Follow the prompts to reset the password.

-## Configuring User Preferences and Viewing Permissions
+## Configuring User Preferences

 In your user profile, you can configure several preferences, for example, select our dark theme or chart title size.
-You can also view your permissions.
-If you can't perform certain tasks such as user management, you might not have permissions.

 1. Click the gear icon <i class="fa fa-cog"/> on the task bar and select your username.
-Your user profile displays.
-1. Change preferences in the User Information section.
-1. View the permissions assigned to your account in the Permissions section.
-1. To request additional permissions, contact the Wavefront administrator at your site or a user with [User Management permission](permissions_overview.html).
+1. Click the **User Information** tab and make changes as needed.

-{% include note.html content="Some preferences are set for [all users in an account](users_managing.html#customer_prefs) by a user with [User Management permission](permissions_overview.html)." %}
+{% include note.html content="Some preferences are preset for [all users in an account](users_managing.html#customer_prefs) by a user with [User Management permission](permissions_overview.html)." %}

+## Examining Groups and Permissions

+If you can't perform a certain task, it's possible that you don't have [permissions](permissions_overview.html).
+You can check the permissions you have and see which groups you belong to from your account page.
+1. Click the gear icon <i class="fa fa-cog"/> on the task bar and select your username.
+2. Click the **Groups & Permissions** tab.
+3. You see a list of groups, and the permissions you have.
+Hover over any group to see the permissions you have because you belong to that group.
+Permissions are additive.

+If you have **Dashboard** permission, it's possible that the [Access system preference](access.html) is set to allow access to new dashboards only to the creator.
+Ask the dashboard creator to share the dashboard with you.

+## Generating an API Token

+Wavefront allows you to interact with your Wavefront instance using the [Wavefront REST API](wavefront_api.html).
+When you make an API call, you have to pass in a token, which you can generate from your account page.

+1. Click the gear icon <i class="fa fa-cog"/> on the task bar and select your username.
+2. Click the **API Access** tab and follow the instructions.